stanfordpython/python-assignments/assign1/README.md

 *Full credit to the Wikipedia summary for this explanation!
 The description is shamelessly copied and modified :)*
 ## Console Menu
 In order to better test this program, we've provided a console menu to interact with the cryptography suite.
-This shouldn't replace your normal debugging process - rather, see it as an augmentation of the tools you have to track down any elusive bugs.
+This shouldn't replace your normal debugging process - rather, view it as an augmentation of the tools you have to track down any elusive bugs.

 In general, we don't do very much error handling (since the console menu is intended as a tool for you to debug), so it may crash gracelessly on bad input.
 You're welcome to modify or change the console menu as you see fit.
 We'll only be testing your application-level functions.

 A sample run of the program might look like:

 ```
-(cs41) $ python3 crypto.py
+(cs41) $ python3 crypto-console.py
 Welcome to the Cryptography Suite!
 ----------------------------------
 * Tool *